kalgynirae/lumeh.org/pages/wiki/web/fractions.md

 But they don’t render correctly in:

-* Safari on iOS
+* Safari on iPadOS
-* Chrome on iOS
+* Chrome on iPadOS

-These lists are obviously incomplete, but the takeaway for me was that I needed to do something different for iOS browsers.
+These lists are obviously incomplete, but the takeaway for me was that I needed to do something different for iPadOS devices (and, I’m assuming, other Apple devices).

-## Fixing fractions for iOS browsers
+## Fixing fractions for Apple devices

 Goal: Surround each fraction on the page with HTML spans that can be styled with CSS, and, ideally, only do this when it’s actually needed.